-Use a chop saw to cut three different lengths from the 4 X 4.
-The smallest is squarish and the other two are steps up from that.
+Use a miter saw to cut three different lengths from a 4 x 4.
+The smallest is a square and the other two are steps up from that.
 No need to measure.
 Just cut them to lengths that feel right to you!

-When I asked my teenagers if they were looking like pumpkins yet, I got an emphatic “NO, they look like orange blocks!”
+At this point, I asked my teenagers if these orange blocks looked like pumpkins and got an emphatic “NO, they look like orange blocks!”

-Cut four pieces of jute and tie in groups of two around the pumpkin stem.
+Cut 4 pieces of jute and tie them around the pumpkin stem.
 Then, fray the jute to give it a nice, full look.

 Wrap the curled green wire around the pumpkin stem.

-About this time, my son ran upstairs, glanced at the pumpkin and gasped in shock.
-“It actually DOES look like a pumpkin!”
-Music to my ears, right there!
+Once I completed this pumpkin, my son ran upstairs, glanced at the pumpkin and gasped, in shock, “it actually DOES look like a pumpkin!”

 These 4 X 4 Pumpkins ended up being quite the thrifty fall project simply because we had a lot of the supplies on hand!
 They have brightened our home and porch and satisfied my desire for fall decorations!